jeremyclewell/resume/resume.md

 ### Profile

-  I am an autodidact and a neophile with a classical streak.
+  I am an autodidact and an incessant neophile with a classical streak.
 I grew up watching my father paint in his art studio, and wrote my first small applications in Applesoft Basic on a IIgs.
 I strive to place myself in an environment that will both humble and inspire me.

 ------